tyadon/ado-naturale/README.md

 4. **(Optional) Configure Azure OpenAI**
    - Click the extension icon, enter your OpenAI endpoint and key, and test the connection for smarter query understanding.
+   - See below for how to get your own Azure OpenAI keys.

+## How to Get Azure OpenAI Keys and Set Up the Extension

+1. **Create an Azure Account**
+   - Go to https://portal.azure.com and sign in or create a new account.
+2. **Create an Azure OpenAI Resource**
+   - In the Azure Portal, search for "Azure OpenAI" and create a new resource.
+   - Follow the prompts to set up your resource and select a region where OpenAI is available.
+3. **Deploy a Model**
+   - In your Azure OpenAI resource, go to the "Deployments" section.
+   - Deploy a model such as `gpt-35-turbo` or `gpt-4`.
+4. **Get Your Endpoint and Key**
+   - In the Azure Portal, go to your OpenAI resource and select "Keys and Endpoint".
+   - Copy the endpoint URL and one of the keys.
+5. **Configure the Extension**
+   - Open the extension popup in your browser.
+   - Paste your endpoint and key into the configuration fields.
+   - Save and test the connection.

+**Note:** Access to Azure OpenAI may require approval from Microsoft.
+If you do not have access, you can request it through the Azure Portal or your organization's Azure administrator.

 ## How to Test
 - Try the example queries above.